 Pretreatment facilities must always be used in conjunction with water quality swales to remove floatables and sediment to prevent clogging and failure.
 Every infiltration practice must include multiple pretreatment techniques, although the nature of pretreatment practices depends on the type of flow received.
-Pre-treatment measures should be designed to evenly spread runoff across the entire width of the water quality swale.
-Several pre-treatment measures are feasible, depending on the scale of the water quality swale and whether it receives sheet flow, shallow concentrated flow or deeper concentrated flows.
+Pretreatment measures should be designed to evenly spread runoff across the entire width of the water quality swale.
+Several pretreatment measures are feasible, depending on the scale of the water quality swale and whether it receives sheet flow, shallow concentrated flow or deeper concentrated flows.
 The number, volume and type of acceptable pretreatment techniques needed for the types of receiving flow are found in Table 5.4.
 See Appendix 5-C for applicable details for use in construction plans.

 Volumetric pretreatment practices, such as forebays, are sized based on a percentage of the required treatment volume of the GIP.
-The percentage requirement for the pretreatment practice will vary depending on the design level of the GIP and is exclusive of the required treatment volume for the GIP.
+The percentage requirement for the pretreatment practice is exclusive of the required treatment volume for the GIP.
 Exclusive, in this application, is defined as being separate from the required treatment volume of the GIP.
 The volume provided by pretreatment practices cannot be included in the calculation for overall treatment volume provided by the GIP.

 Table 5.4.
-Required Pretreatment Elements for Infiltration Practices Flow Type Level 1 Facility Options Level 2 Facility Options Point/ J Forebay J Forebay Concentrated 15% pretreatment volume (exclusive) 25% pretreatment volume (exclusive) enhanced check dam(TDOT EC-STR-6A)enhanced check dam(TDOT EC-STR-6A) flat bottom without stone flat bottom without stone Proprietary structure (MWS approval) Proprietary structure (MWS approval) Sheet Gravel diaphragm to grass filter strip (15' with maximum 3:1 slope) Upstream GIP Outlet protection may be required at ups tream GIP outfall
+Required Pretreatment Elements for Infiltration Practices Flow Type Pretreatment Options Point/ Concentrated • Forebay Concentiated 15% pretreatment volume (exclusive) enhanced check dam (TDOT EC-STR-6A); or approved equivalent flat bottom without stone Proprietary structure (MWS approval) Sheet Gravel diaphragm to grass filter strip (15' with maximum 3:1 slope) Upstream GIP Outlet protection may be required at upstream GIP outfall